What does WGET Do?

-3) Restart terminal and test WGET
+Restart command terminal and test WGET

 If you want to test WGET is working properly, restart your terminal and type:

-If you’ve copied the file to the right place, you’ll see a help file appear with all of the available commands
+If you’ve copied the file to the right place, you’ll see a help file appear with all of the available commands.

 Seeing that we’ll be working in Command Prompt, let’s create a download directory just for WGET downloads.

-cd site-download) to your new directory and you’re ready to do some downloading!
+Now, you’re ready to do some downloading.

 Once you’ve got WGET installed and you’ve created a new directory, all you have to do is learn some of the finer points of WGET arguments to make sure you get what you need.

-To mirror your site:
+To mirror your site execute this command:

-wget -r http://www.yoursite.com
+wget -r https://www.yoursite.com

 To mirror the site and localise all of the urls:

-wget --convert-links -r http://www.yoursite.com
+wget --convert-links -r https://www.yoursite.com

 To mirror the site and save the files as .html:

-wget --html-extension -r http://www.yoursite.com
+wget --html-extension -r https://www.yoursite.com

-wget --user-agent="Googlebot/2.1 (+http://www.googlebot.com/bot.html)" -r http://www.yoursite.com
+wget --user-agent="Googlebot/2.1 (+https://www.googlebot.com/bot.html)" -r https://www.yoursite.com